Soft Condorcet Optimization for Ranking of General Agents: Soft Condorcet Optimization

 \subsubsection{Sigmoidal Programming}

-A different way to compute SCO ratings is via sigmoidal programming~\citep{Udell2014MaximizingAS}: solve for the (soft) optimum directly, \ie find $\btheta^*$ that minimizes $\tilde{L}$ defined in equation~\ref{eq:sco-loss}.
+A different way to compute SCO ratings is via sigmoidal programming~\cite{Udell2014MaximizingAS}: solve for the (soft) optimum directly, \ie find $\btheta^*$ that minimizes $\tilde{L}$ defined in equation~\ref{eq:sco-loss}.
 Note the $\tilde{L}$ can be rewritten in terms of the number of pairwise interactions between agents, quantified in the $\bN$ matrix:

 which is a sum of {\it sigmoidal functions} $\sigma$ defined as functions which are strictly convex on domain $\theta_b - \theta_a \le z$ and then strictly concave on $\theta_b - \theta_a \ge z$ (\ie $z = 0$).
-With a variable per difference in pair of ratings and appropriate constraints on variables and their feasible regions, the resulting optimization problem is known as a {\it sigmoidal program} which can be solved using a branch-and-bound algorithm~\citep{Udell2014MaximizingAS}.
-A detailed construction is presented in Appendix~\ref{app:sco-as-sp}.
+With a variable per difference in pair of ratings and appropriate constraints on variables and their feasible regions, the resulting optimization problem is known as a {\it sigmoidal program} which can be solved using a branch-and-bound algorithm~\cite{Udell2014MaximizingAS}.
+A detailed construction is presented in Appendix~\ref{app:sco-as-sp}\footnote{ All appendices are available in the technical report version of the paper~\cite{lanctot2024softcondorcetoptimizationranking}.}